Construction using insulated concrete forms (ICFs) doesn’t instantly turn design and building projects “green” or “sustainable” all by themselves.

 But as part of a system of energy-saving designs, ICF manufacturers and specifiers say the concrete-wall construction system can play a major role in achieving energy-efficiency objectives and reeling in LEED (Leadership in Environmental and Energy Design) credits.
 LEED is the U.S. Green Building Council’s green-building rating system.

 That’s the scenario for several schools in the Warren County district.
-And one school — Richardsville Elementary — is indeed net zero thanks in part to a solar array that generates more electric power than what’s needed for the building.
+And one school — Richardsville Elementary — is indeed net-zero thanks in part to a solar array that generates more electric power than the building needs to operate.
 The surplus goes into the electrical grid operated by the region’s power utility, the Tennessee Valley Authority.

 ICF construction has been called “Legos for grownups” due to the interlocking, insulated form panels or units that connect to create a structural wall framework.
-Steel reinforcement is added and concrete is poured into the space between the forms during construction.
+Builders then add steel reinforcement and pour concrete into the space between the forms during construction.

 The completed wall is structurally robust with vapor and air barriers, and carries a high R-value, indicating a high degree of insulation performance, ICF manufacturers say.